 3. Grapes: While sparklers around the world are made from a range of grape types, the three classic grapes, and the only ones allowed in Champagne, are Chardonnay, Pinot Noir and/or a little-known grape called Pinot Meunier (Moon-yay).

 4. Dry, Off-Dry, Sweet: Bubbly can be fully dry, denoted as “brut,” or a little bit sweet, which is confusingly labeled as “extra brut.”
 You know you have sweeter stuff when the label says “sec,” “demi-sec” or the sweetest, “doux.”

-5. Pairings: As mentioned above, most of us are way too hesitant in our bubbly consumption, saving it for special occasions rather than treating it as the willing flavor- and mood-booster it is.
-Dry versions play nicely with almost any savory meal and have a natural affinity for salty treats like nuts and popcorn, seafood and lighter meats and fried creations such as Paul Deen’s Southern Fried Chicken.
+5. Pairings: Most of us are way too hesitant in our bubbly consumption, saving it for special occasions rather than treating it as the willing flavor- and mood-booster it is.
+Dry versions play nicely with almost any savory meal and have a natural affinity for salty treats like nuts and popcorn, seafood and lighter meats, and fried creations such as Southern Fried Chicken.
 I also advise my students to always begin a vacation with a Pre-Hotel Bubbly Run (PHBR), a fun, cost-saving operation.